Loading

 [ "filter-cl" ]

-Scheduled rate increases are only available for hourly contracts and entirely optional.
+Scheduled rate increases are only available for new hourly contracts and are entirely optional.
 Once you schedule a rate increase, the increases will occur at regular frequencies throughout the duration of the contract.

-1. In the Contract Terms section of your offer, choose the hourly rate you want to pay at the start of the contract.
-(The rate defaults to the hourly rate on the freelancer’s profile or the bid that they included in their proposal, but you can edit it using the pencil pencil-icon.png icon)
+1. In the Contract terms section of your offer, choose the starting hourly rate you want to pay.
+(The rate defaults to what's on the freelancer’s profile or proposal bid, but you can edit it by selecting the pencil icon)

-2. In the Scheduled rate increase section, choose how often you want to increase the rate from the dropdown menu
+2. In the Scheduled rate increase section, choose how often you want to increase the rate from the dropdown options

-3. Choose how much of an increase you want to offer from the dropdown menu or set a custom amount.
-Amounts are set as a percent of the rate you set in your contract terms
+3. Choose the increase percentage you want to offer from the dropdown options, or set a custom amount

-Review a scheduled rate increase in a proposed by a freelancer
+How do I review a scheduled rate increase request in a freelancer's proposal or proposed contract?

-If you respond to the proposal with an offer, you can accept the freelancer’s proposed scheduled rate increase, decline it and include no rate increase, or set a different amount and frequency in your offer.
+For proposals: If a freelancer includes a scheduled rate increase in their proposal, you’ll see it in the Proposal details.
+If you respond with an offer, you can accept their proposed scheduled rate increase, decline it and include no rate increase, or set a different amount and frequency.

 Does a rate increase result in a new contract?